rockstor/rockstor-doc/nfs_ops.rst

 ^^^^^^^^^^^^^^

 A single NFS export represents a unique combination of clients to which a set of shares are made accessible via chosen options.
-In the webui, click on the *Storage* tab to enter the main Storage view.
+In the web-ui, click on the *Storage* tab to enter the main Storage view.
 Now click on *NFS Exports* in the left sidebar to enter *NFS Exports* view.
 Click on **Add NFS Export** button and the export creation form will be displayed.
 Submit this form to add a new